gitlabhq/gitlabhq/doc/user/project/pages/getting_started_part_three.md

 you'll need to set up [DNS records](#dns-records)
 1. Whether you want to add an [SSL/TLS certificate](#ssl-tls-certificates) or not

+To finish the association, you need to [add your domain to your project's Pages settings](#add-your-custom-domain-to-gitlab-pages-settings).

-Let's start from the beginning.
+Let's start from the beginning with [DNS records](#dns-records).
 If you already know how these things work and want to skip the tutorial, you may be interested in the [TL;DR](#tl-dr) section below.

 ### DNS Records